zsarge/zsarge.github.io/content/blog/pyhp.md

 While it's totally possible to try to build out a full static site generator under this prompt, I was mostly inspired to find an elegant, minimalist solution to produce basic templates.

-However, because I'm working in Python, I choose to loosely base the project on [Jinja templates](https://palletsprojects.com/p/jinja/):
+However, because I'm working in Python, I chose to loosely base the project on [Jinja templates](https://palletsprojects.com/p/jinja/):

 |   Syntax    | Description    |
 | :---------: | :------------- |